-Feeder fishing for Bream and Roach with a simple feeder rig on rivers is an absolute pleasure with a well balanced setup.
+Feeder fishing rivers for Bream and Roach with a simple feeder rig is an absolute pleasure with a well balanced setup.
 I’m feeder fishing a tidal stretch of my local river today.
 Fishing is usually better on the outgoing tide, so I have timed my arrival to be here half an hour before it turns.

 Mixing the ground bait for the feeder is my first job.
 I’m using a very simple ground bait, it’s two parts brown crumb, one part white crumb and one part sausage rusk.
 I make quite a dry mix to ensure the feeder empties within a minute or two on the river bed.

 A simple feeder fishing rig

 In my video “Cage feeder fishing for Tench“, I used this running ledger rig, that has beads as a boom.
 This rig would work on a river, but small chub will spend all their time trying to eat the beads, producing far too many false bites.

 The rig I use on this river has just one bead, no float stops, no swivels or anything else the Chub can attack.
 It is a rig made from twisted line and here’s how to tie it.
 Take four foot of line and tie a small figure of eight loop knot, ten inches from one end.
 Thread a small bead onto the tail of the loop knot.
 Twist the tail and line together above the loop for about eight inches.
 Tie a double overhand knot about seven inches above the bead.
 Tease the bead up the line past half way.
 Tie another double overhand knot, halfway up the twisted section below the bead.
 Slide the bead down the to the second knot.
 Finally tie a loop in the far end for attaching to the main line.
 Moisten all knots with saliva before you tighten them down.